Malice Mizer: Deep Sanctuary reunions

 Since 2008, Mana's band Moi dix Mois has held a special event, most taking place every two years, which has had some sort of connection to Malice Mizer.
-The first was Dis Inferno Vol.VI ~Last Year Party~ on December 27, 2008, where Malice Mizer's "Speed of Desperate" was played in a session by Mana on drums, Közi on guitar and Mana's cousin Katsuo U.K (カツヲU.K) on vocals.
+The first was Dis Inferno Vol.VI: Last Year Party on December 27, 2008, where Malice Mizer's "Speed of Desperate" was played in a session by Mana on drums, Közi on guitar and Mana's cousin Katsuo U.K (カツヲU.K) on vocals.
 Közi said that this was the first time he and Mana had met since 2001.
 In 2009, Moi dix Mois and Közi went on a short two-date tour called Deep Sanctuary, on July 17 in Osaka and the 19th in Tokyo.

 A year later in July 2010, Közi once again went on a tour with Moi dix Mois, titled Deep Sanctuary II.
 This tour had six shows, but the gig at Akasaka Blitz on the 17th was special, as Yu~ki was a special guest.
 This was the first time in 9 years that the three original members of Malice Mizer played together, and they were supported by Hayato (Moi dix Mois) on drums.
 They played "Saikai no Chi to Bara" and "Beast of Blood", as well as a cover of Rob Zombie's "What Lurks on Channel X?".
 In 2012, the three played together twice more for Deep Sanctuary III; once on September 12 at Akasaka Blitz and again on November 14, 2012 at Osaka Muse Hall.

 In 2014, another reunion of the three original members happened for Deep Sanctuary IV at Akasaka Blitz on October 11.
 This marked the first time they performed under the Malice Mizer name since 2001.
 It was followed by Deep Sanctuary V at Akasaka Blitz on August 7, 2016.
 On September 8 and 9, 2018, Mana, Közi, and Yu~ki reunited as Malice Mizer to perform two shows for the band's 25th anniversary special at Tokyo Toyosu Pit.
 Titled Deep Sanctuary VI, Moi dix Mois and ZIZ also performed.
 They were supported on drums by Sakura, who was Kami's drum mentor, and who used Kami's original drum kit for the show.
-Mana tried reaching out to Tetsu, Gackt and Klaha regarding their participation, but the first two declined and he was unable to reach the third.
+Mana tried reaching out to Tetsu, Gackt and Klaha regarding their participation, but the first two declined "for various reasons, such as their current musical stances being different", and he was unable to reach the third.
 Instead, the band's former roadies Shuji (Cali Gari), Kamijo, and Hitomi filled in as guest vocalists.
 A Blu-ray of the concert was released on June 21, 2019.

 Deep Sanctuary VII was scheduled to take place at Mynavi Blitz Akasaka on June 7, 2020, but was cancelled due to the COVID-19 pandemic in Japan.
+No new Deep Sanctuary shows have been held as of 2025.